 - Second, you must then qualify to represent your school at a regional spelling bee and, of course, win it.

 As if these two steps alone are not hard enough to accomplish, there is a number of other eligibility criteria that all aspiring spellers must take into consideration.

-The Pre-enrollment period usually starts on August 1, nearly 10 months before the annual championship takes place, and it extends all the way to mid-December.
+Each year, the pre-enrollment period usually starts on August 1, nearly ten months before the annual championship takes place, and it extends all the way to mid-December.

 That being said, even if your school doesn’t participate in the Scripps spelling bee program, students and parents have a lot of time to convince the administration to give it a try.